MyTooliT/ICOc/ReadMe.md

 ![Acceleration Table in HDFView](Documentation/Pictures/HDFView-Table.png)

 As you can infer from the `x` column above the table shows the acceleration measurement data (in multiples of g₀) for a single axis.
-The table below shows a description of the columns:
+The table below describes the meaning of the columns:

 | Column    | Description                                                                                    | Unit             |
 | --------- | ---------------------------------------------------------------------------------------------- | ---------------- |